Alcohol serving licence

 You must also draw up a self-regulation plan for your licensed premises.

-To apply for a licence, complete the application form.
+You can also apply for a licence with a form.
 A link to the form is provided at the bottom of this page.

 Submit the completed form and supporting documents to the registry of the Regional State Administrative Agency.
 You can send them as an email attachment or put them in the post.
 Send your application to the registry of the Regional State Administrative Agency for the region where your place of business is located.